Rahi374/qeman/README.md

 ## Undefined Behavior

-ie. "I haven't tested it, and it's likely to do something unanticipated (aka bad), so don't blame me if you do it and something breaks!"
+ie. "I haven't tested it, I'm probably not going to, and it's likely to do something unanticipated (aka bad), so don't blame me if you do it and something breaks!"